borntorun/angular-typeaheadjs/README.md

 angular-typeaheadjs
 =======================

-This is an AngularJS directive to facilitate the use in angular projects of the [typeahead.js](https://github.com/twitter/typeahead.js) autocomplete library.
+An AngularJS directive to use the [typeahead.js](https://github.com/twitter/typeahead.js) autocomplete library.

 Requirements
 ------------